Arirukuto/calendarHTML-Javascript/README.md

-# Calendar with Pure JavaScript and HTML
+# Calendar with JavaScript, JQuery ,HTML, SCSS and Framework Bootstrap

 The program uses Date() function to build a simple calendar with Pure JavaScript and HTML.
 Here's the final implementation of it - http://iamnitinpatel.com/projects/calendar